- LDL-C vs. Lp(a)

 — Thomas Dayspring (@Drlipid) December 13, 2018

 BUT, the good news seems to be that the practical approach for someone with elevated Lp(a), is to aggressively target LDL-P and cholesterol rich LDL particles in particular.
+I say this because that is what PCSK9 inhibitors do, they accelerate the clearance of cholesterol out of circulation and into the liver.

 So, if you’re Lp(a) is off the charts high, the consensus view seems to be that you must target the LDL-P number more aggressively.